2011 Washington Redskins season: Week 9: vs. San Francisco 49ers

 Although the Redskins lost and fell to 3–5, it was during this game that kicker Graham Gano made a 59-yard field goal, which set an all time Washington Redskin franchise record.

 Week 10: at Miami Dolphins

 With the loss, the Redskins fell to 3–6.

 Week 11: vs. Dallas Cowboys

 With the loss, the Redskins fell to 3–7.

 Week 12: at Seattle Seahawks

 With the win, the Redskins improved to 4–7 and snapped their 6-game losing streak.

 Week 13: vs. New York Jets

 With the loss, the Redskins fell to 4–8.

 Week 14: vs. New England Patriots

 With the loss, the Redskins fell to 4–9 and were officially eliminated from playoff contention.

 Week 15: at New York Giants

 With the win, the Redskins improved to 5–9 and swept the Giants for the first time since 1999.
+They would not do so again until 2021 as the Washington Football Team.